Tutorial, Thesis, and Colloquia

 The tutorial should be scheduled for the spring semester of the junior year.
 This gives the student an opportunity to continue research or begin the thesis draft during the summer.

 The tutorial itself involves reading and library research.
 A student working in the sciences should do laboratory research if possible.
 A student in fine arts is welcome to do a creative studio project, supplemented by background research and readings in the field.
-In every case, the student and faculty advisor are expected to meet frequently toward the beginning of the semester to generate a reading list or surveys or laboratory schedules or other research techniques suitable to the project.
+In every case, the student and faculty advisor are expected to meet frequently toward the beginning of the semester to generate a reading list or surveys, laboratory schedules, or other research techniques suitable to the project.
 In most cases the student begins with a broad subject area which begins to narrow and gain focus as the term progresses and the thesis topic clarifies itself.
 The goal of the tutorial is to complete the research necessary to write the theses.

 During the semester, the student and faculty advisor must meet for at least one hour a week to discuss student readings, research, or progress in the experimental or creative studio projects.
 The faculty advisor should help the student shape and focus the topic more clearly.